TheTalesman/ProductAPIAgreggator/README.md

 - [X] Deve funcionar em um ambiente Linux
 - [ ] Deve ter testes automatizados
 - [x] Deve ter um README explicando como instalar as dependências, executar as soluções e os testes.

+# A Word about tests
+Started the project trying with TDD, but I really noticed that if I was going to test everything the right way it would take long enough to lose the project deadline.
+So I opted leaving the tests behind to workup as next steps.
+To make tests work part-1/src:$ go test ./...
+It will not find .env file because go needs a fix in local imports.
+Theres only a small number of tests in part-1 that hasn`t been used and probably are not useful enough for now.

+Besides that, it has been a wonderful project and lesson.
+This application relies heavily on logging, as a antifragile way to react fast.
+With a better logging tool/exposing logging files it can get more robust and even anti fragile with some kind of setup via SNS and Cloudwath, for example.
+Traefik is a good option too, but it needs some more setup to enable tracing, metris and access log.

+# Final Words
+If you need any assistance feel free to reach me at alisonsvargas@gmail.com